 Second, get rid off all checks, credit card or bank statements and other written material that bear your personal information, by shredding them first before disposal.
 This will keep thieves from going through your dumpster and collecting your private information.
 The importance of proper disposal of one’s printed sensitive data, has become such a popular concern that in Cambridge, Massachusetts, a “Shred Day” was organized in August, to encourage people to tear and dispose of their documents, securely.

 Third, do not be deceived by companies that ask for your personal information, so that you may qualify for their product or service.
-All legitimate companies are aware that personal details must be kept in private and that they have no right to access any of them without one’s consent; if a debt collector, like United Recovery , attempts to do this, go to online to learn more about your consumer rights.
+All legitimate companies are aware that personal details must be kept in private and that they have no right to access any of them without one’s consent; if a debt collector attempts to do this, go to this website to learn more about your consumer rights.

 Fourth, be careful with what you share on social media to reduce your risk of ID theft.
 In an identity theft monitoring survey in 2012, by an independent research firm in New York, it was found out that those who are careless with sharing their personal information online are more prone to have their ID stolen.